-Double uterus is rare — and sometimes not even diagnosed.
-The percentage of women with a double uterus is likely higher in women with a history of miscarriage or premature birth.
+Double uterus is rare — and sometimes never diagnosed.
+The percentage of women with a double uterus is likely higher in those with a history of miscarriage or premature birth.

-Treatment is needed only if a double uterus causes symptoms or complications, such as pelvic pain or repeated miscarriages.
+Treatment is needed only if a double uterus causes symptoms or complications, such as pelvic pain, repeated miscarriages or preterm labor.

 Some women have a double uterus and never realize it — even during pregnancy and childbirth.
 Each cavity in a double uterus often leads to its own cervix.
 Some women with a double uterus also have a duplicate or divided vagina.

 When to see a doctor

 If you've been diagnosed with a double uterus and are considering pregnancy, talk with your doctor first.
 Together you can make a plan for optimal care during pregnancy and delivery.

 Researchers don't know what causes a double uterus.
 This condition may be associated with kidney abnormalities, which suggests that something may influence the development of these related structures before birth.

 Many women with a double uterus have normal sex lives, pregnancies and deliveries.
 But sometimes a double uterus and other abnormalities of uterine development lead to infertility or miscarriage.
 A double uterus may also cause premature birth or unusual positions of the baby in the uterus, such as bottom down (breech presentation).

 You're likely to start by seeing your primary care provider.
 However, in some cases when you call to set up an appointment, you may be referred to a doctor who specializes in conditions affecting the female reproductive tract (gynecologist) or a doctor who specializes in reproductive hormones and optimizing fertility (reproductive endocrinologist).